Management of Waste Asbestos

-An exemption [HWR Section 46(2)(c)] from having a licence to transport hazardous waste and the use of manifest is available to a homeowner or farmer if he/she takes his own waste from his/her home or farm directly to a facility operated by the government or municipality or an agency of the government or municipality, using a vehicle registered under his/her name.
+An exemption [HWR Section 46(2)(c)] from having a licence to transport hazardous waste and the use of manifest is available to a homeowner or farmer if they take their own waste from their home or farm directly to a facility operated by the government or municipality or an agency of the government or municipality, using a vehicle registered under his/her name.

 Receiving or Storing Waste Asbestos

 Any person, partnership or company in B.C. that stores at any time, or in any one day period receives, stores, treats, recycles or disposes of more than a 1000 kg of waste asbestos generated from off-site locations, must register the waste asbestos and their operations, and obtain a Registered site number (RS#) for their facility.